 All are welcome to enjoy the relaxing and comfortable atmosphere that the Mount Olivet Library - Minneapolis has to offer.
 There are books (children's picture and chapter books, fiction, non-fiction, reference, and large print novels) CDs, DVDs, videos, magazines and books on tape.
 Subjects include Christian living, devotionals, self-help, family issues, grief, health issues, travel, biography, theology reference, and cookbooks.
 Besides the wide variety of materials available, there is a lovely 110 gallon aquarium complete with an iridescent shark.
 We also have the audio reproductions of the Sunday worship services available for check out.

-All materials are checked out for 2 weeks at a time and renewed if that is not long enough.
+All materials are checked out for two weeks at a time and renewed if that is not long enough.
 We simply need a name and phone number when checking out materials.
-We can also reserve titles for you if the particular item has been already checked out
+We can also reserve titles for you if the particular item has been already checked out.

 |September through May